yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ## Configuring for multiple entities / models with relations

-Given an example of rule set for a blog post configured using arrays only:
+Given an example of rule set for a blog post configured via arrays only:

 ```php
 use Yiisoft\Validator\Rule\Each;